VaeterchenFrost/gpusat-VISU/README.md

 wdir='C:/Users/Martin/Documents/GitHub/gpusat-VISU/satvisualization_repo/satvisu')
 ```

-It produces 3 kinds of graphs suffixed with a running integer to represent timesteps:
+For #SAT it produces three different graphs suffixed with a running integer to represent timesteps:

 + *TDStep* the tree decomposition with solved nodes
 + *PrimalGraphStep* the primal graph with currently active variables